zardilior/testNode/README.md

 # testNode
-A small exercise in node for testing mailing in GCP app engine
+A small exercise in node for testing mailing with a cron job